-As we've already mentioned, preterists believe that the Olivet Discourse in Matthew 24 has already taken place.
+Preterists believe that the Olivet Discourse in Matthew 24 has already been fulfilled.
 Let's take a look at this passage and see what it actually says.

 First, Matthew 24 states that before the Lord returns the gospel will be preached to all nations: